ssivek/Knithat/README.md

 Want to find the pattern and make it yourself?
 Snap a photo and let KnitHAT find you some top-rated patterns on Ravelry that (may) match!

 KnitHAT is based on a CNN trained on resnet50 using fast.ai.
-The webapp is hosted on [Render](https://knithat.onrender.com/).
+The webapp was hosted on Render.